Shooting at Florida business leaves 1 dead, 2 injured

 One person is dead and two others were injured after a shooting occurred at a business in Plant City, Florida on Monday afternoon, officials said.

-The Hillsborough County Sheriff's Office responded to reports of a shooting at Bliss Enterprises of Plant City, Inc. after emergency calls came in around 4:00 p.m. on Monday, the department said.
+The Hillsborough County Sheriff's Office responded to reports of a shooting at Bliss Enterprises of Plant City, Inc., a rural construction business, after emergency calls came in around 4:00 p.m. on Monday, the department said.

 Officials said a man identified as Richard Bliss was arguing with two people about being on the property, Fox 13 reported.
 Bliss, at some point, took out a gun and allegedly shot both people.